bernatferragut/WEB2/_posts/2021-10-23-Hardware-wallet-mnemonic-seed-phrases.md

 This has been the major problem to be solved by the entire crypto community since its inception.
 > <span style="color:#ff597d">How to securely store the private keys that allow access to your cryptocurrencies ? </span>

-Initially there were paper wallets that one could print and store, then physical wallets appeared opening the creation of new models manufacturers to create and store your private keys outside the Internet and store them securely externally.
+Initially there were paper wallets that one could print and store, then physical wallets appeared opening the creation of new models for manufacturers to create and store your private keys securely outside the Internet.

-So far so good but, as always every precaution is not small and it is necessary to add another layer of security, this layer is called the 'mnemonic' layer.
+So far so good but, as always every precaution is not enough and it is necessary to add another layer of security, this layer is called the 'mnemonic' layer.

 # The Mnemonic Layer
 This is where the research on ancient methods of memorization comes in, in order to be able to travel safely wherever one needs to go without needing anything more than one's own brain.

-Among the ancient methods of memorization there is the classical school based on memory palaces or Roman 'loci', in which images are visualized and placed in known architectural spaces for quick memorization because by reusing spaces already memorized in the past the memory is maximized.
+Among the ancient methods of memorization there is the 'classical school' method based on memory palaces or Roman 'LOCI', in which images are visualized and placed in known architectural spaces for quick memorization because by reusing spaces already memorized in the past the memory is maximized.

-In my personal case, I prefer the second school of memorization, the 'scola lulliana' based on the methods of the classical Catalan philosopher, thinker and sage Ramon LLull, precursor of digital information systems and modern Artificial Intelligence already in medieval times.
+In our case, we prefer the second school of memorization, the 'scola lulliana' based on the methods of the classical Catalan philosopher, thinker and sage [Ramon LLull](https://fr.wikipedia.org/wiki/Raymond_Lulle), precursor of digital information systems and modern Artificial Intelligence already in medieval times.

 # Memory systems based on Lullian ideas
-The method I present is a personal method, based on Lullian concepts.
-In the [Lullian](https://pure.uvt.nl/ws/portalfiles/portal/1439970/fulltext.pdf) case we are going to simplify the morization system to a minimum.
+The method we present is a personalized method, based on Lullian concepts.
+In the [Lullian](https://pure.uvt.nl/ws/portalfiles/portal/1439970/fulltext.pdf) case we are going to simplify the morization system to a minimum of elements.

 * __3 figures - Circle, Triangle, Square__